Dining Out 4 minutes 12 July 2024

 Aulis: A London Chef’s Table to Delight the Inspectors

 People love a counter.
 It’s one of the modern-day restaurant trends that are sweeping the nation, like small plates and wood-fired cooking.
-At Aulis, the One Michelin Star London outpost from revered L’Enclume chef Simon Rogan, you will find a counter experience of the most wonderful kind.
+At Aulis, the One Star London outpost from revered L’Enclume chef Simon Rogan, you will find a counter experience of the most wonderful kind.
 It provides an intimate, “chef’s table” experience with a lengthy tasting menu; the kind of concept that is very difficult to do well, but that has been pulled off here with absolute aplomb.
 Personable, theatrical and downright delicious, it’s a special dining experience that will linger long in the memory.
-We asked a Michelin Inspector what exactly has made Aulis such a success.
+We asked a MICHELIN Guide Inspector what exactly has made Aulis such a success.

 Arrival